nrx33/MLOps-Course/README.md

-# mlops-course
+# MLOps

-This is an example
+This is the repo of my materials used while doing the MLOps Zoomcamp course by DataTalksClub.